 In the end, you can choose from various samples to take home.

-On top of that, the concept store hosts a tea place where you can taste one of the most popular Korean tea: Ossulloc.
+In addition, the concept store hosts a tea place where you can taste one of the most popular Korean teas: Ossulloc.

 Where: Amore Flagship Store (성수), 277-52 Seongsu-dong 2(i)-ga, Seongdong-gu.